ultimatemember/ultimatemember/readme.txt

   - Fixed: Restriction settings fields conditions on wp-admin screens
   - Fixed: Account `user_login` field validation removed as redundant.
 The field is disabled and not used in code flow
   - Fixed: `display_name` data update after First + Last name fields edition on the Account page
+  - Fixed: Password length validation on the Account page and Password Reset page

 = 2.2.4: August 27, 2021 =